SimVascular/simvascular.github.io-archive/source/documentation/python_interface/modules/_segmentation_module.md

 ## Segmentation Module ##

-The <b>segmentation</b> module provides an interface to the SimVascular image segmentation planning functionality.
+The <b>segmentation</b> module provides an interface to the SimVascular image segmentation functionality.

 The <b>segmentation</b> module defines the following classes
 <ul style="list-style-type:none;">